AWS MLA-C01 vs AI Practitioner (AIF-C01): Which AI Certification Should You Take First?

 Then, build hands-on experience with SageMaker for 3-6 months.
 After that, tackle MLA-C01 with both conceptual understanding and practical skills.

-Timeline: AIP-C01 now, MLA-C01 in 4-6 months.
+Timeline: AIF-C01 now, MLA-C01 in 4-6 months.

 Scenario 2: You Already Have ML Engineering Experience